-The wild goldfish anatomy has no features that make it stand out from any other member of the Cyprinidae family, or for that matter many other species of fish.
+The wild Goldfish anatomy has no features that make it stand out from any other member of the Cyprinidae family, nor for that matter many other species of fish.

-Nature has given the wild goldfish only what is necessary for it to survive as mainly a bottom feeder.
+Nature has given the wild Goldfish only what is necessary to survive as a mainly bottom feeder.

 This gives the goldfish its scientific name Carassius auratus auratus var..